atikul-islam-sajib/TransformerScratch/README.md

-# Transformer Implementation by Scratch using PyTorch
+# Transformer Implementation from Scratch using PyTorch

 This repository contains an implementation of a Transformer model from scratch using PyTorch.
 The Transformer architecture is a cornerstone of modern natural language processing (NLP) tasks, enabling efficient and scalable attention mechanisms.